JoeGelso/misc-python-tooling/kdbx-merge/README.md

-# xkdb-merge
+# kdbx-merge

 ## Description

-`xkdb-merge` is a Python script that merges two KeePassXC databases into a single database.
+`kdbx-merge` is a Python script that merges two KeePassXC databases into a single database.
 It utilizes the PyKeePass library to handle the databases and perform the merge operation.
 I developed this script to help me keep instances of my persoanl password vaults synced, as I store my vaults locally as well as online drives.

 ## Capabilities